Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system

 \section{Introduction}

-One of the most remarkable properties of low dimensional systems is that they are characterized by a critical behavior over their entire ungapped regime.
-Due to the unavoidable finite three-dimensional (3D) coupling of their low-dimensional elements, the corresponding quasi-1D and quasi-2D antiferromagnetic (AF) quantum spin materials exhibit a 3D-ordered low-temperature phase between the two critical magnetic fields $H_{c1}$ and $H_{c2}$, which can be described in the framework of Bose-Einstein condensation (BEC) \cite{Zapf2014}.
+One of the most remarkable properties of low-dimensional systems is that { when they have a gapless regime, this entire regime is characterized by critical behavior.} Due to the unavoidable finite three-dimensional (3D) coupling of their low-dimensional elements, the corresponding quasi-1D and quasi-2D antiferromagnetic (AFM) quantum spin materials exhibit a 3D-ordered low-temperature phase between the two critical magnetic fields $H_{c1}$ and $H_{c2}$, which can be described in the framework of Bose-Einstein condensation (BEC) \cite{Zapf2014}.
 These compounds, and in particular their low-energy spin-dynamics measured by the nuclear magnetic resonance (NMR) spin-lattice relaxation rate $T_1^{-1}$ have been instrumental in defining the appropriate theoretical description.
-While the phase boundary of their BEC phases is, of course, characterized by the 3D-critical fluctuations, these fluctuations are limited to the immediate vicinity, within 10-20\%, of the critical (N\'{e}el) temperature $T_N$, and at higher temperatures we observe the low-D spin dynamics.
+While the phase boundary of their BEC phases is, of course, characterized by the 3D-critical fluctuations, these fluctuations are limited to the immediate vicinity, within 10--20\%, of the critical (N\'{e}el) temperature $T_N$, and at higher temperatures we observe low-D spin dynamics.

-In 1D, this has been fully \emph{quantitatively} accounted for based on the purely 1D Tomonaga-Luttinger liquid (TLL) description \cite{TheBook}, corrected by the random phase approximation (RPA) to take into account the effect of 3D couplings \cite{Klanjsek2008,Bouillot2011,Dupont2018,Horvatic2020}.
+In 1D, this {regime} has been fully quantitatively accounted for based on the purely 1D Tomonaga-Luttinger liquid (TLL) description \cite{TheBook}, corrected by the random phase approximation (RPA) to take into account the effect of 3D couplings \cite{Klanjsek2008,Bouillot2011,Dupont2018,Horvatic2020}.
 The purely 1D-critical fluctuations, whose ``origin'' is the zero-temperature point corresponding to the absence of order at any finite temperature, provide the critical power-law dependence that extends very far in temperature ($T$).
-In the 1.2$T_N$-3$T_N$ range, there is a visible enhancement of spin fluctuation due to the proximity of the phase transition, which is described by the RPA corrections: $T_1^{-1}(T) \propto T^{1/2K-1}\Phi(K,T_N/T)$, where $K$ is the TLL interaction parameter and $\Phi$ is the enhancement function defined in Refs.~\cite{Dupont2018,Horvatic2020}.
+In the \mbox{1.2$T_N$--3$T_N$} range, there is a visible enhancement of spin fluctuation due to the proximity of the phase transition, which is described by the RPA corrections: $T_1^{-1}(T) \propto T^{1/2K-1}\Phi(K,T_N/T)$, where $K$ is the TLL interaction parameter and $\Phi$ is the enhancement function defined in Refs.~\cite{Dupont2018,Horvatic2020}.
 The enhancement is modest, by a factor of $\sim$2, leading to relatively small $T_1^{-1}(T)$ peak at $T_N$ \cite{Horvatic2020}.